 National Fisherman is the nation’s preeminent publication in the commercial fishing industry, originally a consolidation of earlier, regional fisheries trade papers.
 In 2012, Diversified Communications of Portland, ME, donated the magazine’s entire pre-digital photographic archive to the Penobscot Marine Museum.
 The collection is being digitized and cataloged, then published to the web in our online database in groups of 5000 items.

-This is a visual record of every nuance of American commercial fishing during four decades, from the 1950s to the 1990s.
+The National Fisherman photos are a visual record of every nuance of American commercial fishing during four decades, from the 1950s to the 1990s.
 The collection features images of fishing and working vessels of numerous types, under construction, at launch, at sea, and in peril.
 We get a thorough glimpse of the many human faces of the industry: boat builders, fish catchers, processors, and regulators.
 Since the magazine is a trade publication, there are countless photos of fishing and marine gear as it was newly hitting the market, as well as examples of common vessel construction techniques.
 We see documentation of successes or failures in the various fisheries, as well as scenes of regulation activity and enforcement.

 In a letter to the Penobscot Marine Museum, John Bullard, the NOAA Greater Atlantic Regional Fisheries Office administrator, observed that the magazine and its photo archives are of “…great national historical significance because it documents a critical period in the history of U.S. fishing.
 During these four decades, the commercial fishing industry saw significant growth and technological change…” These epic changes affected every facet of US fisheries, from vessel construction to fish finding equipment to legislation impacting the livelihoods of thousands of fishermen on both coasts.